HASwitchPlate/openHASP/README.md

 The [HASPone][1] project uses a Wemos D1 mini and requires a Nextion/TJC HMI display.
 This rewrite removes the Nextion/TJC hardware requirement by using the [Light and Versatile Graphics Library][2] on the MCU to drive a commodity display.

-openHASP also adds ESP32 and STM32F4 support to take advantage of the additional hardware capabilities.
+openHASP uses the ESP32 and STM32F4 to take advantage of the hardware capabilities.

 ## Demo Screens